sau412/arikado_gridcoin_pool/README.md

 2018-06-07 Estimated GRC/day, view last sync log (for admin), 'project not whitelisted, no rewards' status for project

 # To do
-* More detail graphs.
 * Option for distribute coins equally between users (for rains or faucets)
-* Using external wallet API for payouts
 * Comments to host, user, project